ExcellentWish/portfolio-project-4/README.md

 My fix was to comment out my code for `Development`
 ![](assets/images/db-fix.PNG)

+After further review, it was due to the changing of databases, where I had similar usernames but different passwords

 - Images in index.html where side by side in mobile.
 Used bootstrap classes to have images go below one another for a better UX.

 - Using Lighthouse reports